mingxin0607/kafka-ui/Report3.md

 5. **Security Assessments:** Structural testing can uncover security vulnerabilities within the code, such as buffer overflows or logic flaws that could be exploited.

+### Components of Structural Testing

+When performing structural testing, several activities are typically involved:

+- **Code Coverage Analysis**: This involves using tools to assess which parts of the code are executed during testing.
+It measures various types of coverage, like line, branch, and method coverage.
+- **Test Case Design**: Based on the coverage analysis, test cases are designed to target untested parts of the code to improve the coverage.
+- **Test Execution and Monitoring**: The designed test cases are executed, and their execution is monitored to ensure they are covering the intended parts of the code.
+- **Results Analysis**: After testing, the results are analyzed to determine the effectiveness of the test cases and to identify areas for further improvement.

 ### Example of Structural Testing

 Consider a simple Java method that calculates the factorial of a number: